-Early this August, I traveled to picturesque Estes Park, Colorado, where I was lucky enough to be assigned the role of ‘note taker’ for the first Financial Planning Association Retreat Reunion – a conference for the select few who founded what is now FPA Retreat.
+Early this August, I traveled to picturesque Estes Park, Colorado, where I was lucky enough to be assigned the role of ‘note taker’ for the first Financial Planning Association Retreat Reunion – a conference for the select few who founded what is now known as FPA Retreat.

 Natalie & Richard Wagner, Retreat Reunion, 2016

-The Reunion was organized by Ben Coombs and Houston Scrudder, and attended by such financial planning sages as John Longhorn, Eileen Sharkey, and Dick Wagner.
+The Reunion was organized by Ben Coombs and Houston Scrudder and attended by such financial planning sages as John Longhorn, Eileen Sharkey, and Dick Wagner.
 The purpose was manifold: to pool together their wisdom regarding the art of financial planning

 ; to explore successful succession

 ; to investigate what it means to ‘finish well’